EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

-The student must be a U.S. citizen or eligible noncitizen who has been accepted for enrollment in, and is making satisfactory academic progress at, an eligible institution of higher education.
+The student must be a U.S. citizen or eligible noncitizen who has been accepted for enrollment in, and is making satisfactory academic progress at an eligible institution of higher education.
 Eligible schools may be public or private nonprofit institutions of higher education, (such as colleges, universities, vocational-technical schools, hospital schools of nursing), and for- profit institutions (proprietary).
 Eligible males who are at least 18 years or older and born after December 31, 1959, can receive aid only if they have registered with the Selective Service.
-Graduate students and students who have already earned a bachelor's degree are not eligible for assistance.
+Graduate students and students who have already earned a bachelor's degree are not eligible for assistance, except those enrolled in an eligible program leading to a professional certification in teaching.
 Applicants must demonstrate need according to Part F of the Higher Education Act of 1965, as amended.

 ELIGIBILITY REQUIREMENTS:

-Applicant Eligibility: Undergraduate students enrolled as regular students in an eligible program at an eligible institution of higher education and making satisfactory academic progress.
+Applicant Eligibility: Undergraduate students and students pursuing a teaching certificate enrolled as regular students in an eligible program at an eligible institution of higher education and making satisfactory academic progress.
 The applicants must be U.S. citizens or eligible noncitizens and have a high school diploma, a GED, or demonstrate the ability to benefit from the program offered.

 back to top